Updated May 19, 2021

 What Is Cystitis?

 Cystitis is inflammation of the bladder, the organ that stores urine from the kidneys.
-This could be the most common disease of cats.
-Bladder inflammation then causes the classic signs of:
+It could be the most common disease of cats.
+Bladder inflammation causes the classic signs of:

 - Pain on urination